 The easiest way to avoid this charge is to use a credit card that has no conversion fee.

-Another important thing to keep in mind with a credit card for overseas is the trap of cash advances.
-Cash advances using your credit card should be avoided at all costs, except maybe in an emergency.
-Each time you use your credit card to withdraw cash from an ATM, there’s a host of credit card fees you′re likely to incur.
-It’s all topped off with a massive interest rate that′s charged from day one.
+Cash advances using your credit card should be avoided at all costs, except in emergencies.
+This is because, each time you use your credit card to withdraw cash from an ATM, you’ll likely face a lot of extra credit card charges!

-There is a way around this – preload money onto your credit card before you leave home so that your account is in surplus.
-You won’t pay the hefty interest rate – but you will still pay a cash advance fee and local and international ATM operator fees.
+One way to avoid falling into the cash advance trap is to preload money onto your credit card before you leave home so that your account is in surplus.
+This way, you won’t have to pay the hefty interest rate.
+However, you will still need to pay a cash advance fee, as well as local and international ATM operator fees.

 Avoiding credit card fees